1,000+ Opportunities

 Children's Theatre-in-the-Woods Children's Theatre-in-the-Woods Center for Education at Wolf Trap Celebrating two decades as the Premier Sponsor of Wolf Trap's summer season!

-Based on current listing details, eligibility includes: Public middle and high school performing arts teachers (grades 6-12) in music, dance, or theater in eligible DC-area districts including Arlington, Alexandria, DC Public/Charter, Fairfax, Falls Church, Loudoun, Montgomery, and Prince George's counties.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Public middle and high school performing arts teachers (grades 6-12) in music, dance, or theater in eligible DC-area districts including Arlington, Alexandria, DC Public/Charter, Fairfax, Falls Church, Loudoun, Montgomery, and Prince George's counties.
+Confirm the full requirements in the official notice before applying.